 Fraser Suites Akasaka is located in the centre of the affluent commercial and residential district of Akasaka in Tokyo.
-Its proximity to the Japanese Parliament, Akasaka Palace and the Imperial Garden imbues Akasaka with an upscale cachet, reflected in its dining and entertainment establishments that attract those from the higher echelons of power.
+Its proximity to the Japanese Parliament, Akasaka Palace and the Imperial Garden imbues Akasaka with an upscale cachet, reflected in its dining and entertainment establishments.
 It is a cultural hub as well, with Shinto shrines, concert halls and exquisite gardens where you can experience the essence of Japan’s rich heritage.
-The hotel is near train stations.
+Among Tokyo hotels near train stations, it is unrivalled for its accessibility to three metro stations.

 Fraser Suites Akasaka, Tokyo